caabernathy/oss-ws-2016/exercises/01-SpellCheck.md

 Developer peeps,

-This is the most wonderful project you'll ever come across in your entire existence.
+This is the most wonderful project you'll ever come acr. oss in your entire existence.

 Unfortunately, I can't build it myself so I need your help!